me30/Design-principles/README.md

    - When your class is growing too large (God Class).
    - When a change in one area accidentally breaks something else.
    - When testing becomes difficult or unclear.

+   🔧 **Example:**

+   **❌ What Not to Do:**
+   Avoid combining multiple responsibilities in a single class.

+   A single class that receives HTTP requests, validates input, applies business logic, and saves data to the database.
+   This violates the **Single Responsibility Principle (SRP)** because it mixes multiple responsibilities, making the code difficult to maintain.

+   **✅ What to Do Instead:**
+   Separate responsibilities into different classes to make your code modular and easier to maintain.

+   - **Controller Class**: Handles HTTP requests and responses.
+   - **Service Class**: Handles business logic.
+   - **Repository Class**: Manages database operations.

 2. **Open/Closed Principle (OCP)**
    A class should be **open for extension** but **closed for modification**.
 This means that the behavior of a class can be extended without modifying its existing code.